sarahmeftah/sarahmeftah.github.io/src/html/info/cv.md

 **Curatorial Experience**
 2016
-*Abstractions From Real Life*, Atelier Gallery, San Francisco, CA
+*To Measure a Feeling*, Atelier Gallery, San Francisco, CA

 2015
-*Volume*, Phyllis Straus Gallery, Tallahassee, FL
+*And Then There Was*, Phyllis Straus Gallery, Tallahassee, FL

 **Education**
 2015